141 Miles/5 Hours Travel Time

 At US 321 take a right and head into Townsend.
 Here there are a couple food/fuel options before entering the Great Smoky Mountain National Park.
 From here to Cherokee where the next fueling stop is located is 50 miles.

 Leaving Townsend stay straight onto TN 73 aka Little River Road.
 This 20 mile two-lane winds through some of the most scenic mountain areas you can find.
-Years ago Reader’s Digest named it one of the top ten scenic roads in America.
-Along the way you will pass the turn-off to Cades Cove, an 11 mile, one-way loop around a hidden mountain cove with period settler’s homes, farms and churches.
+Years ago Reader's Digest named it one of the top ten scenic roads in America.
+Along the way you will pass the turn-off to Cades Cove, an 11 mile, one-way loop circling a hidden mountain cove with period settler's homes, farms, cemeteries and churches.
 Good chance you will see a bear or deer.
 WARNING: There are only three ways out of the loop.
 Two are one-way gravel roads and the third is back out the way you came in.
 The 11 mile loop will likely take an hour or sometimes more.
 We highly recommend taking this tour first thing in the morning before the crowds come.

 Back on Little River Road there are a number of scenic pull-offs, hiking trails and picnic spots.
 Many choose to drift down the river on rented inner tubes.

 From Newfound Gap it is all downhill 17 miles to Cherokee.
 Along the way you will pass a number of parking areas, the Oconaluftee Visitor Center and the southern terminus of the Blue Ridge Parkway.
+Look for the elk herd in this area.
+The visitor center here has an interesting walk through an old settlers village complete with guinea fowl and chickens.

 Once in Cherokee you will be visually assaulted with authentic Cherokee Indian relics made in China.
 For a small fee you can pose with a Cherokee chief in full regalia.
 Or you can gamble your money away at the Harrah's Casino.
 There are some authentic items, but you have to search.
 Try the Qualla Arts and Crafts Mutual on US 441 as you enter town.
 Our favorite "authentic Cherokee shop" is Bearmeats Indian Den located mid-way between Cherokee and Maggie Valley on US 19.
 It is really a unique gift shop.